Generative Models and Connected and Automated Vehicles: A Survey in Exploring the Intersection of Transportation and AI: Related Work

 The history of Generative Models and Connected and Automated Vehicles (CAVs) provides a rich context for understanding their potential intersection and future implications.
 Generative Models have evolved significantly over decades, from early innovations in procedural content generation \cite{b67} and Bayesian networks \cite{b60} to the development of deep learning techniques and architectures like Convolutional Neural Networks (CNNs) \cite{b61}, Recurrent Neural Networks (RNNs) \cite{b62}, and Generative Adversarial Networks (GANs) \cite{b63}.
 These models have found applications across various domains, including image and text generation, design, and simulation.

 The development of Generative Models began with foundational work in AI and machine learning, including the LISP programming language in the 1960s, the ELIZA chatbot \cite{b64}, and early expert systems like Dendral \cite{b65} and MYCIN \cite{b66}.
 The rise of the internet and advancements in computing power in the 1990s and 2000s led to significant progress in machine learning, neural networks, and deep learning, setting the stage for modern generative AI \cite{b68}.
 Figure \ref{model_history} showcases a significant evolution from unimodal approaches in natural language processing (NLP) and computer vision (CV) towards increasingly sophisticated multimodal technologies.
 Early models like N-Gram \cite{b69} and GANs laid the groundwork between 2000 and 2015.
 The period from 2015 to 2018 saw the introduction of transformative architectures such as Transformers \cite{b70} and the emergence of multimodal models like StyleNet \cite{b71}.
 This evolution accelerated from 2018 to 2020 with advancements like BERT \cite{b72}, GPT-2 \cite{b73}, and StyleGAN, expanding to complex multimodal approaches including VisualBERT \cite{b74}.
 The trend from 2020 to 2023 highlights the proliferation of large language models like GPT-3 \cite{b75} and innovative visual technologies such as DALL-E \cite{b76}.
-From the year 2023 up until now, we have witnessed a steady rise in the emergence of innovative models like the remarkable GPT-4 \cite{b77} and the revolutionary Sora \cite{b78}.
-This trend signifies the continuous evolution and advancement within the field of technology and artificial intelligence.
+From 2023 onward, we have witnessed a steady rise of innovative models like the remarkable GPT-4 \cite{b77}.
+However, the core architectures of LLMs have largely stabilized, and now research attention has increasingly shifted toward the development of Multimodal Large Language Models (MLLMs).
+This includes the rise of large vision-language models \cite{b98, b99, b100} capable of processing image-text pairs, followed by more general ``any-to-text'' models that accept inputs across modalities—such as images, video, audio, and sensor data—and generate coherent text outputs \cite{b101}.
+The latest frontier involves ``any-to-any'' generation models that can flexibly take in and produce outputs across multiple modalities \cite{b102, b103, b104}.